Koldenblue/magic-deck/README.md

 # magic-deck
-some classes for creating Magic: The Gathering decks in C++
+Work in progress.
+Coding exercises with C/C++, for a game I really like - Magic: The Gathering!